 Create a cute garden-themed vegetable platter for your next spring or summer gathering!
 This fun veggie tray is a great way to include veggies at your party and decorate your food table!

-Hello crafty friends!
+Hello Crafty Friends!
 A few weeks ago I posted about the Winnie the Pooh party we had for our children.
 The main dish of our food table was a vegetable platter designed to look like Rabbit’s garden.
 Today I thought I’d share with you the tutorial for how I put it together.
 Vegetable platters are such a great food option for any party.
 They help balance out all those sweets and treats!
-A garden-themed vegetable platter can fit for so many different occasions, holidays and party themes!
+A garden-themed vegetable platter works for so many different occasions, holidays and party themes!
 This would look adorable at a Peter Rabbit party, on Easter day or for any spring or summer gathering.

 Garden Vegetable Platter

-- Cutting board – one with cut-out handles is great but not necessary, a thicker cutting board will work best
+- Cutting board – A straight-edged board with cut-out handles is great but not necessary.

 - Yarn or string

-- Fencing (I found mine at a craft store and needed two packages)
+- Fairy fencing (I found mine at a craft store and needed two packages)

 - Garden signs and scarecrow – printed or hand written and cut out